-Share content with Android Beam
+Share content by NFC with Android Beam

-- Open the Settings app on your device.
+- Open your device's Settings app .

-- Under “Wireless & networks,” touch More…
+- Under “Wireless & networks,” tap More.

 - Move the back of your device toward the back of the other device.

-- When the devices connect, your device will make a sound or vibrate and the image on your screen will get smaller.
+- When the devices connect, your device will make a sound or vibrate, and the image on your screen will get smaller.

-Elena is an Android expert and author of this help page.
+Amy is an Android expert and author of this help page.
 Leave her feedback below about the page.